cbor-wg/CBORbis/j.md

 example, in the generic data model, a valid map MAY have both `0` and `0.0` as keys, and an encoder MUST NOT encode `0.0` as an integer (major type 0, {{majortypes}}).
-However, if a specific data model declares that floating-point and integer representations of integral values are equivalent, using both map keys `0` and `0.0` in a single map would be considered duplicates and so invalid, and an encoder could encode integral-valued
+However, if a specific data model declares that floating point and integer representations of integral values are equivalent, using both map keys `0` and `0.0` in a single map would be considered duplicates and so invalid, and an encoder could encode integral-valued